bhumit-data/customer-analytics-dashboard/README.md

 # Customer Analytics Dashboard
 ![Dashboard Screenshot](dashboard.png)

+A Power BI dashboard project focused on analyzing customer behavior, revenue trends, and churn insights to support data-driven decisions.

 ## Overview
 This project focuses on analyzing customer behavior and business performance using an interactive Power BI dashboard.
 The goal is to extract meaningful insights that help improve decision-making and customer retention.